muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

 Hey that's ot bad, no?
 It could circle all around (earlier versions in fact did), but this one just goes up a little and down.
+Parametrized polynomial curve optimized for line integral over scalar field.

 <img src="https://pbs.twimg.com/media/EFdV26nU8AATCx2?format=png&name=small" width="400"/>